Q: What services are billed to insurance, and what services are free?

-Q: What health insurance plans does CMHS participate with?
+Q: What health insurance plans does SHaW – Mental Health participate with?

-We are currently a participating provider to most plans of Aetna, Blue Cross/Blue Shield, Cigna, CT Medicaid, Oxford, United Healthcare, and United Behavioral Health.
+A: We are currently a participating provider to most plans of Aetna, Blue Cross/Blue Shield, Cigna, CT Medicaid (Husky A, B, C and D), Oxford, United Healthcare, and United Behavioral Health.
 Also, the University of Connecticut’s Student Health Insurance Plan (SHIP) administered by Consolidated Health Plans, Inc.

-Q: What if I don’t have a plan you participate in or accept?
+Q: What if I have a plan that SHaW – Mental Health does not participate in or accept?

 A: Your co-payment, deductible and/or co-insurance may be at a greater financial cost to you under the out-of-network benefits or you may not have any out-of-network coverage.
-We highly recommend you contact your plan or CMHS Insurance Specialist to know your covered benefit before your first appointment.
+We highly recommend you contact your plan or SHaW – Mental Health Insurance Specialist to know your covered benefit before your first appointment.